The stone is NS2777 : Behind the Old West Kirk

 – on the kirkyard.
 That page has photographs of many more old gravestones than I have submitted, and gives their inscriptions; it also interprets the symbols that appear on some of them.]

 The stone identifies Knox as a brewer or maltman ("cervisiarius" or "cerevisiarius", a non-Classical word: compare the Spanish "cerveza").
 His brewery was in the village of Crawfordsdyke; that area, now called Cartsdyke, has been subsumed by Greenock, of which it is presently a suburb.
-The inscription seems to place emphasis on the tomb's area, but the reason for this is not clear.
+The inscription places emphasis on the dimensions of the plot that was associated with this gravestone.

 In his book "Old Greenock" (1888), George Williamson writes that "Mr Knox was one of the proprietors of the brewery.
 He was survived by his wife, Mary Allason, and his son Alexander, who acquired part of the property on which the brewery stood.
 The son's tablet, with an English inscription, adjoins his father's, but it is rapidly becoming undecipherable through decay".